-DaVita Inc. DVA is gaining prominence in the MedTech space, courtesy of its incessant efforts to upgrade services, global expansion initiatives and acquisitions.
-The company has a market capitalization of approximately $8.36 billion.
+DaVita Inc. DVA is gaining prominence in the MedTech space, courtesy of persistent efforts to upgrade services, global expansion initiatives and acquisitions.
+However, integration risks remain a concern.

 The stock currently carries a Zacks Rank #3 (Hold).

-Shares of DaVita have lost 2.4%, against the industry’s growth of 5.4% on a year-to-date basis.
-Further, the stock compares unfavorably with the S&P 500 Index’s rally of 12.3%.
+Shares of DaVita have gained 5.3%, compared with the industry’s growth of 6.5% on a year-to-date basis.
+Meanwhile, the S&P 500 Index rallied 14.2% in the same timeframe.

 What’s Deterring the Stock?